VictorRosales19/data_curation/README.md

 	+ Scripts are intended to be used with Python 3.11.4, other version could case issues with the execution.
 Example, type hinting with `list[str]` without the `typing` module is only supported in Python 3.9 and later.
 	+ Running the sample datasets is faster and less computational expensive than the full datasets; however, it takes around **20 minutes** using the *system characteristics and specifications* mentioned in `DATA_CURATION.md`.
 	+ The quick run uses the folders `RawDataExample`, `TempDataExample`, and `CuratedDataExample` to reproduce the data curation workflow using a significantly smaller sample of all available data.
-	+ If there are issues downloding the data from GitHub, please review the data sources section and download manually the datasets for Metro and Capital bike-share.
+	+ If there are issues downloading the data from GitHub, please review the repository on the web browser and download the zip files in `RawDataExample/MetroBike` and `RawDataExample/CapitalBike` manually and replace the cloned files (LFS of sha256 - unintended files).
+Alternatively, download the zip files manually and replace the cloned files (LFS of sha256 - unintended files) mentioned in the data sources section, and download the datasets for Metro and Capital bike-share manually.
+	+ If there are issues installing the requirements, please use `requirements_alternative.txt` to create a virtual environment that includes only the main dependencies, allowing more flexibility.
+	+ This quick run skips the demographics data to avoid the step of getting a US Census API key, so please remove the `--skip-demographics` in the command if it is desire to include demographic data.
+	+ To get a US_CENSUS_API_KEY please visit [US Census API key](https://api.census.gov/data/key_signup.html).

 Getting started (Windows PowerShell)
 ```powershell